gayatrisingh31/capstone-project-final/README.md

 # Environment Variables

-This app needs the following environment Variables
+This app need the following environment Variables

 - `MONGODB_HOST` this is the Mongodb URI string
 - `MONGODB_DATABASE` Mongodb database name